kyma-project/kyma/docs/service-mesh/05-05-production-profile.md

       gateways.istio-ingressgateway.autoscaleMax: "10"
     ```

-  3. Install Kyma on the cluster providing this file's path to Kyma CLI using the `-o` flag.
+  3. Install Kyma on the cluster providing this file's path using the `-o` flag.

   </details>
   <details>